E-commerce

 Newsletter and LTV

-Building an email base from your site (with consent) strengthens LTV independently of marketplace algorithms (see the blog guide on loyalty and customer lifetime value).
+Building an email list from your site (with consent) strengthens LTV independently of marketplace algorithms (see the blog guide on retention and customer lifetime value).

 Omnichannel journey

-The customer may discover the brand on Amazon and then go to your site for a premium purchase or a limited edition: communicate clearly to avoid reference confusion.
+The customer may discover the brand on Amazon and then go to your site for a premium purchase or a limited edition: communicate clearly to avoid confusion over references.

 Third-party tools and ERP

-Many vendors offer to connect Seller Central to ERPs, repricing tools, or listing management tools: useful at scale, with the risk of over-automating without human control over margins.
-Choose integrations that comply with Amazon API terms of use.
+Many vendors offer connections between Seller Central and ERP systems, repricing tools, or ad management tools: useful at scale, with the risk of over-automating without human oversight of margins.
+Choose integrations that respect Amazon API terms of use.

 Team and skills

-An "Amazon manager" profile combines financial understanding (actual fees), product sense (compliance, listings), and resilience to peak-period stress (Prime Day, Black Friday).
-It is not exactly the same profile as a D2C website acquisition manager, even if both must collaborate.
+An "Amazon manager" profile combines financial understanding (actual fees), product sense (compliance, listings), and stress resilience during peaks (Prime Day, Black Friday).
+It is not exactly the same profile as a D2C site acquisition manager, even though the two must work together.

 Relationship with traditional distribution